Renters’ Rights Act 2025 – Implementation Dates & Timeline

 Headshot of blonde female, Emily

-The Renters’ Rights Act 2025: Implementation Timeline Finally Revealed
+The Renters’ Rights Act 2025: Implementation Dates & Timeline

 This roadmap provides an implementation timeline for the Renters’ Rights Act 2025.
 It explains how the government is supporting the sector to prepare for implementation.
 This is part of the government’s manifesto commitment to abolish Section 21 evictions, transforming the experience of private renting.

-This is the moment that landlords, agents and housing professionals have been waiting for – actual dates, phased milestones, and clarity on how and when the biggest rental reform in a generation will finally roll out.
-The new government roadmap sets out four defined phases, covering everything from the abolition of Section 21, to the creation of the national PRS Database, and right through to long-term updates like Awaab’s Law and a new Decent Homes Standard for private rentals.
+The government roadmap sets out four defined phases, covering everything from the abolition of Section 21, to the creation of the national PRS Database, and right through to long-term updates like Awaab’s Law and a new Decent Homes Standard for private rentals.

 Below is a clear breakdown of each phase, followed by a practical overview of what landlords and agents should be doing right now: